ayushingh70/book_discovery/README.md

 A beautifully crafted Flutter app for browsing and discovering books, searching with filters, viewing details, managing contacts, analyzing trends with charts, and handling user profiles via Firebase Auth.

 > **Note (Assignment Context):**
-> This repository was created as part of a company assignment.
+> This repository is created as part of a company assignment.
 It strictly implements features and UI based on the recruiter’s Figma and written task spec.
 The Figma file is confidential and cannot be shared.

 ---